OCA99/Physics-Apolo/README.md

  - A drag force applied on the atmosphere of the planet.
  - An elastic force used when conjoining the spaceship and the crate on the moon.
  - **Key Features:**
- - Collision system with both wide and narrow phase.
+ - Collision system optimized by using both a wide and narrow phase.
  - This collisions also work with concave and convex poligons.
- - A whole Rigid Body system developed by us.
+ - A whole Rigidbody system developed by us.
  - The spaceship works with a battery and solar panels, so it recharges over time (go green!).
  - Planet and rocket animations.
  - A beautiful space inspired tune.